How to Become a Copywriter with No Experience

 4. Use Free Resources, Tools and Exercises

-There is no need to invest in a course or buy books before checking out free resources, tools and exercises.
+To master the fundamentals of copywriting, don’t invest in a ‘course’ or buy ‘books’, before checking out free resources, tools and exercises.

 - Copyblogger – Great tips and advice for anyone that writes content online.